MOSH-Insa-Toulouse/Rougeaux_Taillardat_KiCad_Arduino/README.md

 The callback function `onMessage` provided by the TTN library listens for an incoming message (downlink mode in TTN).
 When a message is received, the `message` function is called.

 If a `0` is received, the LED switches off and we will stop reading the gas sensor values.
-We will just keep the connection alive with the `keepAlive` function :
+We will just keep the connection alive:
 ```c
 void keepAlive() {